microsoft/chat-copilot/deploy/README.md

 # Deploy Backend (WebAPI)
 > **_NOTE:_** This step can be skipped if the previous Azure Resources creation step succeeded without errors.
-The `deploywebapipackage = true` setting in main.bicep ensures that the latest copilot chat api is deployed.
+The `deployWebApiPackage = true` setting in main.bicep ensures that the latest copilot chat api is deployed.

 To deploy the backend, build the deployment package first and deploy it to the Azure resources created above.